Diploma of Hospitality Management

 Uniform

 There is a dress code for all hospitality students.
-Students are required to wear a white shirt / blouse and black trousers or skirt while attending class.
+Students are required to wear the APSI black polo-shirt or a white dress shirt / blouse and black trousers or skirt while attending class.
 Flat black non-slip covered shoes must be worn at all times.
 An apron will be provided by Australian Professional Skills Institute for all practical work.

-All learners are required to wear in accordance with Perth Hospitality Academy Front of House and Cookery Students Dress Code while attending workplace training.
+All learners are required to wear in accordance with Perth Hospitality Academy Front of House Dress Code while attending workplace training.

 Recognition of Prior Learning